dongludeeplearning/dongludeeplearning.github.io/pages/Hydrogen.md

 ## Biography
 My name is Dong Lu, female, postgraduate of Computer Science major, with three years of working experience.
 I obtained my master's degree in XI’AN JIAOTONG University (CS) and double bachelor degrees in Northeast Electric Power University (CS and EE).
 Currently, I am a Data Analyst and in charge of AI group in my company.
-My research interest is Machine Learning, Deep Learning, NLP, Computer Vision, Reinforcement Learning, etc.
+My research interest is Machine Learning, Deep Learning, NLP, Computer Vision, Reinforcement Learning, etc. Letting ideas interact with algorithm and mathematics is my real thing.

-I love three things in this world, <del>the sun, the moon and you</del>, Mathematics, CS, and Dream. (^v^)

 ## Research Projects